githubwing/DragPhotoView/README.md

 ## Features
 - Drag to scale image and finish activity

->
-- Out of the box zooming, using multi-touch and double-tap.
+>- Out of the box zooming, using multi-touch and double-tap.
-- Scrolling, with smooth scrolling fling.
+>- Scrolling, with smooth scrolling fling.
-- Works perfectly when used in a scrolling parent (such as ViewPager).
+>- Works perfectly when used in a scrolling parent (such as ViewPager).
-- Allows the application to be notified when the displayed Matrix has changed.
-Useful for when you need to update your UI based on the current zoom/scroll position.
+>- Allows the application to be notified when the displayed Matrix has changed.
+Useful for when you need to update your UI based on the >current zoom/scroll position.
-- Allows the application to be notified when the user taps on the Photo.
+>- Allows the application to be notified when the user taps on the Photo.

 ![image](https://github.com/githubwing/DragPhotoView/raw/master/img/img.gif)